spryker/oryx/docs/packages/packages.md

 The platform layer contains the core packages, including `core` itself.
 They are providing the infrastructure to the whole system.

-### Utility packages
+### Base packages

-The utility layer contains packages that serve as utilities to all above layers.
-An important part of the utility layer is the design system package (UI).
+The base layer contains packages that serve as utilities to all above layers.
+An important part of the base layer is the design system package (UI).

 ## Packages